flutter-package/images_picker/README.md

 - use camera to take image/video
 - crop images with custom aspectRatio
 - compress images with quality/maxSize
+- localizations currently support english,chinese,japanese(more for android)
+> Don't need to set localizations,the plugin will follow system

 ### Install
 For ios: